notion-enhancer/notion-enhancer/README.md

 Options:
-  -y, --yes      : skip prompts (may overwrite data) -n, --no       : skip prompts (may cause failures) -d, --dev      : show detailed error messages (not recommended) -h, --help     : display usage information
+  -y, --yes      : skip prompts (may overwrite data) -n, --no       : skip prompts (may cause failures) -d, --dev      : show detailed error messages (for debug purposes) -h, --help     : display usage information
   -v, --version  : display version number
 ```

 ### faq

+**when will the update be out?**
+i code this in my free time, in-between my other commitments. there are no ETAs.

 **the themes aren't working?**
 if you pick a dark theme it will only be applied if notion is in dark mode,
 and if you pick a light theme it will only work if notion is in light mode.
 do `CMD/CTRL+SHIFT+L` to toggle between them.

 **is this against notion's terms of service? can i get in trouble for using it?**
 definitely not! i contacted their support team to check, and the response was awesome:

-"Thanks for taking the time to share this with us.
+> "Thanks for taking the time to share this with us.
 Userscripts and userstyles are definitely
-cool ideas and would be helpful for many users! ...
+> cool ideas and would be helpful for many users! ...
 I'll also share this with the rest of the
-team to take to heart for future improvements."
+> team to take to heart for future improvements."

+**how do i uninstall the enhancer?**
+run `npm remove -g notion-enhancer`.

 ## features

 most of the enhancer's functionality is split into configurable enhancement modules,
-but some basic improvements are built in by default:
+but some basic improvements necessary for things to work are built in by values:

 - the notion:// url scheme/protocol is patched to work on linux.
-- in-page columns are disabled/wrapped and pages are wider when
-  the window is narrower than 600px for improved responsiveness.
 - a tray/menubar icon: links relevant to the enhancer + buttons to manage notion windows.

 once applied, modules can be configured via the graphical menu,